OHI-Science/ohiprep_v2023/globalprep/le/v2023/README.md

     -   It was unclear how this process was implemented in the previous methods, this was replaced with simply filtering out species that were listed as freshwater in the environment column.
 -   [Metadata](https://www.fao.org/fishery/en/collection/aquaculture?lang=en)

-### Ocean and Offshore Energy (originally Wave and Renewable Energy)
+### Ocean Energy (originally Wave and Renewable Energy)

 -   A new data source from OECD was used
 -   we used the indicator "All ocean and offshore energy (offshore wind + ocean energy) RD&D, million USD 2021 PPP"
 -   The Ocean energy data from OECD is actually the amount country and state governments budget for Ocean energy, and is not specifically revenue.
-However, it is included as this was the only comprehensive data set available with monetary amounts related to Ocean energy, it will likely need to be modified before using as a proxy for revenue.
+However, it is included as this was the only comprehensive data set available with monetary amounts related to Ocean energy, it will likely need to be modified before being used as a proxy for revenue.
--   This data set only contains 32 countries, so gap filling will be needed.
+-   This dataset only contains 32 countries, so gap filling will be needed.

 # Jobs:

 ### Fishing

--   We used People employed in fishing sectors excluding inland fisheries, total by occupation rate, thousands from OECD as the primary data set.
-Additional countries were filled in using the number of fishers data from the FAO 2019 statistical report.
+-   We used People employed in fishing sectors excluding inland fisheries, total by occupation rate, thousands from [OECD Sustainable Economies Data](#0) as the primary data set.
+-   Additional countries were filled in using the number of fishers data from the [FAO 2019 statistical report](https://www.fao.org/fishery/static/Yearbook/YB2019_USBcard/navigation/index_intro_e.htm).
+-   We were not able to separate subsistence fishing from other fishing jobs, as the data only includes totals for people employed in fishing.
+For this reason the sector has been renamed from commercial fishing to fishing.
 -   It is worth noting that using a value of 1 job for all employment is different from the original methods.
 Previously these methods were used: "Employment is disaggregated into full-time, parttime, occasional, and unspecified statuses.
 These categories are defined as full time workers having \> 90% of their time or livelihood from fishing/aquaculture, part time workers are between 30-90% time (or 30-90% of their livelihood) and occasional workers are \< 30% time.
 Unspecified status workers could fall anywhere from 0-100% time.
 Taking the midpoints of those ranges, we assume that 1 part time worker = 0.6 full time workers, 1 occasional worker = 0.15 full time workers, and 1 unspecified worker = 0.5 full time workers, which we used as a weighting scheme for determining total numbers of jobs."
 -   A disaggregation version of the OECD data can be found in OECD's [Employment in fisheries, aquaculture and processing Database](#0) if needed.
-We did not use the dis-aggregated data when preparing this data, as the disaggregated numbers were not available for the FAO data which was used to gapfill.
+We did not use the dis-aggregated data, as the disaggregated numbers were not available for the FAO data which was used to gapfill.

 ### Mariculture